distrust-foundation/sig/README.md

-# sig #
+# git-sig #

-The simple code signature toolchain for git repos.
+The simple multisig toolchain for git repos.

 ## Features